OpenTree-Education/rhizone-lms/website/README.md

    run `nvm use`.
 To install Yarn globally for the current managed version of Node, run `npm install --global yarn`.
 2. Install project dependencies with `yarn install`.
+3. Clone the content repository into a subdirectory named `./content/`.
-3. Run the development server with `yarn develop`.
+4. Run the development server with `yarn develop`.
-4. To run the production build locally, run `yarn build && yarn serve`.
+5. To run the production build locally, run `yarn build:preview && yarn serve`.

 ## Read the docs and experiment